kief/infrastructure-as-code.com/_patterns/core-stack/template-stack.md

 published: false
 ---

+A Template Stack is an [infrastructure stack](/patterns/core-stack/) that is designed to be replicated consistently.

 A great benefit of defining infrastructure as code is that it's easy to replicate infrastructure.
 This has a variety of uses, including:

 - *High availability* - provision a new instance of infrastructure on demand in order to fail over to it,